Energy-efficient predictive control for connected, automated driving under localization uncertainty

-This paper's goal is also to address key practical implementation issues.
-In particular, achieving high-precision localization typically requires expensive technologies like differential GPS or LiDAR.
-Recognizing the cost constraints associated with the imminent deployment of CAVs, we consider localization sensor uncertainty in the proposed controller.
-While existing research often assumes exact vehicle positioning---an assumption that may not be viable with the forthcoming wave of CAV technologies that utilize less accurate localization methods---our approach could be crucial, especially in scenarios requiring vehicles to stop at signalized intersections without a lead vehicle.
-Here, localization inaccuracies could introduce substantial uncertainties.
+This paper aims to address key practical implementation issues associated with CAVs.
+Achieving high-precision localization typically requires expensive technologies like differential GPS or LiDAR.
+Recognizing the cost constraints linked to the imminent deployment of CAVs, our proposed controller considers localization uncertainty.
+Existing research often assumes exact vehicle positioning, an assumption that may not be viable with the forthcoming wave of CAV technologies that utilize less accurate localization methods.
 To address these issues, the proposed MPC is a robust MPC with respect to localization uncertainties.
 Additionally, the proposed MPC minimizes the expected energy consumption to maintain energy efficiency under these conditions. \IEEEpubidadjcol

 In our conference paper \cite{joa2024eco}, we proposed a data-driven MPC that solves the given problem under free-flow conditions and experimentally validates the algorithm under one scenario.
-In this paper, we extend the algorithm to handle realistic urban road scenarios with preceding vehicles and investigate the proposed algorithm with multiple scenarios in simulations and vehicle experiments.

-Our contributions are summarized as follows: \begin{itemize} \item We propose a novel data-driven MPC to solve an energy-efficient urban road driving problem for connected, automated vehicles considering localization uncertainty. \item We propose a unified MPC controller to replace the conventional hierarchical approach, effectively mitigating compound errors and latency issues. \item We experimentally demonstrate the energy saving of the proposed algorithm through vehicle tests where the actual test vehicle is controlled to complete a given route within a user-defined duration under localization uncertainty while interacting with a virtual front vehicle and deterministic traffic lights behavior. \end{itemize}
+In this paper, we extend the algorithm to handle urban road scenarios with a front vehicle and investigate the proposed algorithm with multiple scenarios in simulations and vehicle experiments.
+Our contributions are summarized as follows: \begin{itemize} \item We propose a novel data-driven MPC to solve an energy-efficient urban road driving problem for connected, automated vehicles considering localization uncertainty. \item We propose a unified MPC controller to replace the conventional hierarchical approach, effectively mitigating compound errors and latency issues. \item We experimentally demonstrate the energy saving of the proposed algorithm through vehicle-in-the-loop tests where the actual test vehicle is controlled to complete a given route within a user-defined duration under localization uncertainty while interacting with a virtual front vehicle and deterministic traffic lights behavior. \end{itemize}